cdunham1989/remember_me/README.md

 I have set myself some simple user stories which I know I can complete quite easily to get myself started.
 But the later user stories and the stretch goals start to touch onto things I have not done before.

+I have decided that this project is very similar to those of some fo the projects I did during makers academy.
+Especially the [Bookmark Manager](https://github.com/cdunham1989/bookmark-manager) application.

+Therefore I am going to move on to something a bit more in depth and work on something to prepare me for interview style tech tests.

 ## Using the application

 Run `rake setup` to setup the project as intended.
 This will create the necessary databases and tables.